Dynamic Object Masks as Goal Representations for Visual Goal-Conditioned Reinforcement Learning: Real-world Applications

 To assess the real-world applicability of our mask-based GCRL system, we performed a sim-to-real transfer of the proposed algorithm onto a physical UR10e robot (Figure \ref{fig:ur10e_reaching}).
 The policy was trained using PPO in the \textit{UR10e-MuJoCo} environment with the addition of domain randomization.
 We trained PPO with a custom multi-input policy using three-frame stacking and four parallel environments.
 We used ground-truth masks in simulation, where the privileged target information is readily available, and utilized Grounding DINO for mask generation in the real world.
 Grounding DINO uses ($480 \times 848$) resolution images from a wrist-mount RealSense D435 camera.
 These are rescaled to $120 \times 212$ as input to the PPO CNN network.
 The best-performing policy from 10 seeds was selected for zero-shot transfer.
+The agent operates at a wall-clock time step of about 120 ms, dominated by Grounding DINO inference.
+A background control thread sends \texttt{servoJ} commands at 500 Hz, and a successful reach takes under 30 seconds.

 Domain randomization techniques are used to mitigate the discrepancies between simulated environments and the real world.
 The UR10e robot's joint readings received Gaussian noise $\sim \mathcal{N}(0, 0.05)$ while its initial qpos varied by $\pm 0.2$ for the first 5 DoFs.
-RGB images were augmented with contrast, saturation, brightness, and Gaussian blur ($\sigma$), all randomized within [0.8, 1.2] using Kornia \cite{eriba2019kornia}.
+RGB images were augmented with contrast, saturation, brightness, and Gaussian blur ($\sigma$), all randomized within [0.8, 1.2] using Kornia \citep{eriba2019kornia}.
 As shown in Figure \ref{fig:image_mixing}, we introduce a novel image augmentation process to reduce the image domain shift by linearly interpolating simulation images with randomly selected images from diverse real-world robotics tasks during training.
 This image augmentation was found to be essential for policy transfer.

 We evaluate our system using in-distribution objects (green apple, red cube, yellow rubber duck) and two out-of-distribution test sets (Demo 1: toy robot, frog, water bottle; Demo 2: toy robot, plush dinosaur, water bottle).
-These objects were selected to provide variation in mass, size, color, shape, and surface texture, thereby thoroughly testing the generalization capabilities of our vision-based policy.
-The objects are randomly placed on the lab table.
+These objects were selected to provide variation in mass, size, color, shape, and surface texture, testing whether the reaching behavior learned in simulation generalizes to visually diverse real-world objects.
+The objects were placed at pre-selected positions whose coordinates in the robot's base frame were measured in advance.
+The distance in each trial is computed automatically from the final gripper midpoint to the recorded object position.